 2008: Bachelor of Health Science, University of Florida

 Dr. Kersey earned her Bachelor of Health Science (2008) and Master of Occupational Therapy (2009) from the University of Florida and her PhD in Rehabilitation Science from the University of Pittsburgh (2021).
-She completed a postdoctoral fellowship at the University of Illinois Chicago in 2022, focused on community-based participatory research methods.
+She completed a postdoctoral fellowship at the University of Illinois Chicago focused on community-based participatory research methods.
 Dr. Kersey’s clinical experiences in inpatient and community-based brain injury rehabilitation have driven her goal to enhance occupational therapy assessment and intervention approaches targeting community participation and the social and environmental factors that influence outcomes.

 Kersey, Jessica, PhD, OTR/L

-Instructor in Occupational Therapy and Neurology
+Assistant Professor of Occupational Therapy and Neurology

 Phone: (314) 273-7540